 In addition to the substantially more detailed guidance for revenue recognition, NZ IFRS 15 contains prescriptive criteria to be applied when determining whether costs associated with the acquisition of a contract should be recognised as an asset, or expensed as incurred.
-This extends to cover all contract acquisition costs, such as sales commissions, and is relevant in circumstances in which a sales contract includes sales which will be fulfilled in future periods.

 NZ IFRS 15 is restrictive, in that it permits only incremental costs of obtaining a contract to be considered.
 Consequently, only those costs which would not have been incurred if the contract had not been obtained are eligible to be considered.
 An example is a sales commission which is only payable in the event that a customer completes a sale.
 In contrast, ongoing costs of running the business are not eligible to be considered because these costs would have been incurred regardless of whether a specific contract had been obtained.
 Although it might be argued that certain costs might be lower if an entity was not involved in obtaining sales contracts, NZ IFRS 15 does not permit contracts to be analysed on a portfolio basis.
-Instead, the focus is on whether costs attributable to each individual contract are incremental
+Instead, the focus is on whether costs attributable to each individual contract are incremental.